26 Things You Should Avoid Wearing On A Plane

 Delicate fabrics

 It's understandable why you would want to avoid wearing delicate fabrics on an airplane.
-When you're about to take your seat on a typical flight, your clothing might snag on an edge or a corner, causing a tear.
-You might get stuck sitting next to a young child who loves to tug on the material of your outfit.
-You might need to stretch in a way you normally wouldn't while placing your items in the overhead bin.
+When you're about to take your seat, your clothing might snag on an edge or a corner, causing a tear, or you might get stuck sitting next to a young child who loves to tug on your outfit.
+You might even need to stretch in a way you normally wouldn't while placing your items in the overhead bin.

 Advertisement